 Now, let’s try another fake barcode.
 For the sake of simplicity, I’ll just attach the result page that pops up after using the Yeezy barcode scanner.

-Not only don’t we have any confirmation points, the page is missing any result at all.
+Not only don’t we have any confirmation points, but the page is also missing any result at all.
 That leads to the conclusion that the barcode we’re testing is 100% fake and made up.

 A results page returning multiple confirmation points that match the pair we’re checking indicates an authentic box.

 A result page returning either (A) nothing or (B) different size+colourway combinations indicates a fake box.

 I wouldn’t recommend going directly to these websites — sometimes they don’t have the full database of sneaker-barcode combinations.
 If you, however, see them on the Google results page, they are an important confirmation point.

-Alternatively, what you can do is: find a source where you can get pictures with legit pairs box labels.
+Alternatively, what you can do is: find a source where you can get pictures with legit pairs of box labels.

 Once you do that, compare the serial numbers on the pair you’re checking with what you’ll be seeing on those boxes that you’ve found.

-To explain this process visually, please have a look at our example on the “Barcode Scan Legit Check: Recent Releases” guide.
+To explain this process visually, please have a look at our example in the “Barcode Scan Legit Check: Recent Releases” guide.

 Note for Nike pairs: if you will input manually, sometimes you might be tempted to type in extra numbers, like the “14” below.
 If you’re going to input the numbers manually, pay attention to the picture below.

 Again, using the barcode scanner (if possible) will avoid the need of paying attention to this.